Summary

 Purpose

-Get absolute value of complex number
+Get the absolute value of a complex number

 Return value